Lloyd Woman's Club

 The Lloyd Woman's Club (also known as the Lloyd Home Demonstration Club) is a historic woman's club in Lloyd, Florida, and a Home Demonstration Club location.
 It is located on Bond Street.
 On August 10, 1998, it was added to the U.S. National Register of Historic Places.

+As of 2024, the Lloyd Woman's Club continues to serve as an important community center and historic site in Jefferson County, Florida.
+The building's listing on the National Register recognizes its architectural significance and role in the history of women's civic engagement in the state.